sirben181/my-app/README.md

- a footer with some links and social media icons( these should be in the profile somewhere or here in the footer.) this should be a fullstack application with a database such as mongo db or firestore database. and the hosting should be in netlify, github or any other free hosting. when finances allow then i will buy a host, domainb name and upload the site to make an online presence. using reactjs,react-icons,material ui d
+ a footer with some links and social media icons( these should be in the profile somewhere or here in the footer.) this should be a fullstack application with a database such as mongo db or firestore database. and the hosting should be in netlify, github or any other free hosting. then i will buy a host, domain name and upload the site to make an online presence. using reactjs,react-icons,material ui d